sib-swiss/single-cell-training/docs/day3/enrichment_analysis.md

 ## Exercises

-> :material-zodiac-cancer: This chapter uses the `gbm` dataset
+> :fontawesome-solid-ribbon: This chapter uses the `gbm` dataset

 Load the following packages: